Road Rage Injury Compensation Claims

-It is possible to make a CICA claim even if the identity of the attacker is unknown, in part because the compensation is paid out from public money, rather than the Defendant's own pocket or that of the Defendant's insurer.Back to top
+It is possible to make a CICA claim even if the identity of the attacker is unknown, in part because the compensation is paid out from public money, rather than the defendant's own pocket or that of the defendant's insurer.

 Claiming for road rage as a cyclist